joeburden/ADIF2QSL/README.md

 3. **Python Libraries**: You'll need the `Pillow` library for image processing, `xml.etree.ElementTree` for parsing SVG content, `re` for regular expressions, and `subprocess` for running external commands.

 Install the required Python libraries using pip:
+I recommend installing this into a python virtual environment to avoid conflicts with other programs You can do that by creating a directory where you want to run this

+For example:
+mkdir adif2qsl
+cd into that directory
+paste the files from GitHub repo

+Then create your Python virtual environment wih the command:
+Python3 -m venv <nameofyourvirtualenvironment>

+You must then activate that virtual environment (you will see parenthesis in front of prompt after activating) Activate your virtual env with <venvname>\Scripts\Activate

 Use the command
 pip install -r requirements. txt

+The required libraries will load.

+When you finish you can type <venvname>\Scripts\Deactivate

+For a primer on Python Virtual Environments go to https://realpython.com/python-virtual-environments-a-primer/
 ### Input Files
 1. **ADIF File**: Contains QSO records.
 2. **SVG Template**: An SVG file with placeholders for the fields you want to replace.